Continuing Education Credit (for accredited courses)

 CE credit or refunds will not be given to late arrivals or early departures.
 To ensure compliance with K.A.R.
-86-1-17(b)(2), it is RSCK’s policy that any arrival past the scheduled class start time, scheduled breaks or lunch is considered late.
+86-1-17(b)(2), it is RSCK’s policy that any arrival past the scheduled class start time, scheduled breaks, or lunch are considered late.
 Late arrivals are welcome to attend as long as they understand they will not receive any CE credit.

 No Show Policy

 A “No-Show” is defined as a student that fails to cancel 24 hours prior to and then fails to appear for a course or Professional Development opportunity in which they are registered.

 If an E-Card holder, or student registered for a free Professional Development opportunity, fails to appear for class, without notification 24 hours prior to the course, they will be charged a $10 No Show Fee.

 Should a New Member E-Card holder No Show twice, all future registrations under the card will be canceled and the card revoked.

 If a course is canceled, or the student cancels their registration at least 5 business days prior to the course, a full refund will be issued.
 Cancellation in less than 5 business days of the course will result in a refund of the tuition less a 25% administration fee.